Étienne Maurice Gérard: Restoration, Hundred Days and July Revolution

 After the first Bourbon Restoration, he was named by King Louis XVIII Grand Cross of the Legion of Honor and chevalier of St Louis.

 During the Hundred Days, as preparations for the Waterloo campaign were underway Gérard vouched for the loyalty of General Bourmont.
-Bourmont had previously been an ardent royalist and was suspected of being a spy, Bourmont would latter hand Napoleons orders to General Blücher.
+Bourmont had previously been an ardent royalist and was suspected of being a spy, handing over Napoleon's orders to General Blücher.
 Napoleon made Gérard a Peer of France and placed him in command of the IV Corps of the Army of the North.
 In this capacity Gérard took a brilliant part in the battle of Ligny, and on the morning of 18 June he was foremost in advising Marshal Grouchy to march to the sound of the guns to aid the emperor at Waterloo.
-Having failed in this he took part in the battle of Wavre.
+Having failed in this he took part in the Battle of Wavre.

 Gérard retired to Brussels after the fall of Napoleon, and did not return to France until 1817.
-He sat as a member of the Restoration's Chamber of Deputies in 1822–1824, and was re-elected in 1827.
+He sat as a liberal member of the Restoration's Chamber of Deputies in 1822–1824, and was re-elected in 1827.

 The Reading of the Declaration of the Deputies by François Gérard, 1836.
 A scene from the July Revolution, Gérard is amongst those gathered round Louis Philippe.

-Serving as a voice of moderation in the midst of political chaos, Gérard played an active role during the July Revolution of 1830, after which he was appointed minister of war and named a Marshal of France.
+Serving as a voice of moderation in the midst of political chaos, Gérard played an active role during the July Revolution of 1830, after which he was appointed Minister of War and named a Marshal of France.
 On account of his health he resigned the office of War Minister in the following October.